Beimingx/image-abe/README.md

-A image based on CP-ABE
+An image access control system based on CP-ABE
 ======

 ## How To contribute